Physical (Olivia Newton-John album): Composition

 Physical is among Newton-John's most diverse albums, and set her career in a totally different direction.
 The album was completely produced by Newton-John's longtime collaborator John Farrar, who did a then-modern music production, which later became a musical trend during the 1980s.
 The songs feature mainly a pop rock sound, with Newton-John singing more high notes than usual during her country pop era.
 The album contains widespread use of synthesizers, which made it one of Newton-John's most dance-pop-oriented recordings, especially on the songs "Landslide" and "Physical".
 The vocoder background vocals made by John Farrar also were used, most notably on "Stranger's Touch" and "Recovery".
 The songs "Carried Away" and "Falling" have a more soft rock sound than Newton-John's past ballads, because of the more extensive use of guitars and synthesizers.

-Lyrically, Physical explores themes relating to the behavior of humans and their relationship with the world around.
+Lyrically, Physical explores themes relating to the behaviour of humans and their relationship with the world around.
 The songs "Falling" and "Landslide" tell about falling in love and love at first sight.
 The lyrics of "The Promise (The Dolphin Song)" deal with the killing of dolphins for commercial gain, with sounds of the marine mammal in the background.
 "Carried Away"'s lyrics talk about a relationship breakup, and "Recovery" tells of a lonely woman who is recovering from a troubled relationship.
 "Silvery Rain" denounces the aerial application of pesticides.
 "Love Make Me Strong" tells about the power of love in the determination of a person.
 The songs "Physical" and "Make a Move on Me" have more sexualized lyrics, with some suggestive innuendos.